websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/developing-themelets.md

       Answer: 1
     ```

-1. Highlight the `acme-tooltips-themelet` Themelet, press spacebar to select it, and press *Enter* to install it.
+1. Highlight the `acme-tooltips-themelet` Themelet, press space to select it, and press *Enter* to install it.

     ```bash
     ?
 Select a themelet
     >(*) acme-tooltips-themelet
     ```

     The extend task completes with the output below:

     ```bash
     + acme-tooltips-themelet@1.0.0
     added 1 package and audited 6174 packages in 4.252s